-For nearly 40 years (since 1978), Webster University has offered accredited degree programs in Switzerland.
+For over 40 years (since 1978), Webster University has offered accredited degree programs in Switzerland.
 Webster's Geneva campus is part of a global, non-profit university with its main campus in St. Louis, USA.

 Webster University carries full institutional accreditation from the Higher Learning Commission (HLC).
 The HLC is the highest-level accrediting agency for universities based in the north - central region of the United States.
 Webster University has maintained this accreditation since 1925, and this institutional accreditation applies for all locations where the University offers programs, worldwide.
 Students at Webster University Geneva therefore earn the same degree that is awarded in the United States.

 Webster University is pleased to announce that in 2018 it has earned its re-accreditation

 from the HLC.
 This process included a site visit to the Geneva campus by a member

 of the HLC review team.
 The next Reaffirmation of Accreditation will take place in

 Link to Webster's HLC accreditation (scroll for international campus locations) >>

 Learn more about the HLC and how US accreditation works >>